 There is a $550 annual fee for this card and no foreign transaction fees.

 Before you apply for a credit card that is right for you, it’s a good idea to make sure you can qualify for them.
-You can view your two free credit scores, updated, each month, to find out where your creditworthiness stands.
+You can view your two free credit scores, updated, every 14 days, to find out where your creditworthiness stands.

 Once you determine your current credit standing, you can then begin to weigh the advantages of each Amex credit card.